CALCULATE YOUR SIP RETURNS

 Elliott Wave Theory isn’t about predicting the future with 100% accuracy.
 It's about understanding market psychology and recognising the rhythm in price movements.

-For Indian investors, especially those actively trading or managing portfolios, learning the basics of this theory can give them an edge.
-It helps reduce emotional trading and adds structure to your decisions.
+For Indian investors, especially those actively trading or managing portfolios, learning the basics of this theory can help improve market understanding and support more structured decision-making.

 So the next time you look at a chart, try asking: “Which wave am I in?”